 Our daily dose of Scripture should come before we ever check our phone.
 But this is going to be a hard habit to create.
 So how do we do this?

 First, find a reading plan that allows you to know where you are going and set goals to achieve along the way.

 When I first started reading the Bible, I started by randomly opening it up, placing my finger on whatever passage I had opened to, and starting to read from there.
 That lasted about three days before I gave up.
 I was jumping from place to place and had no rhythm or reason as to what I was reading.
 But then a buddy and I decided to read through the entire New Testament and keep one another accountable.
 In about four months, we had both read it through it and were ready to set a new goal.

 Each of us need to figure out what’s going to work for us.
 Maybe you find a plan to read the Bible in a year.
 If you don’t feel that’s doable, find a two- or three-year plan.
-If you don’t know where to start, look around the Internet.
+If you don’t know where to start, look around the Internet or check on YouVersion.
 There are plenty of great plans out there.
 No matter what, plan it out and start reading.

 Second, find a time and place that is consistent and allows you to have time to yourself and with the Lord.
 This might seem intuitive, but while we often plan out other aspects of our days, we often avoid doing so with Bible reading, instead just hoping we’ll get to it if we have time.